Why Do Dogs Howl?

 Adjusting to a new environment

-If you have a new dog that appears to be howling for no apparent reason, they may be howling to call their former family or to convey their presence to neighboring dogs.
-It will stop as your dog gains confidence and security with their new environment.
+If you have a new dog that appears to be howling for no apparent reason, they may be trying to call their former family or to convey their presence to neighboring dogs.
+It will stop as your pup gains confidence and security in their new environment.
 Patience and rewards-based training methods will help during the transition.

-Senior dogs can become howlers, especially at night, when they are experiencing some cognitive decline, or losing their senses of hearing and sight.
+Senior dogs can become howlers, especially at night, when they are experiencing cognitive decline or losing their hearing and sight.
 When they don’t see or hear well, it can trigger confusion and howling for your attention to reassure them of their surroundings.
-This is another reason for a visit to your vet, or a veterinary behaviorist to figure out how to adapt your dog’s environment to accommodate the sensory loss.
+This is another good reason to visit your vet or an animal behaviorist.
+Together, you can figure out how to adapt your dog’s environment to accommodate sensory loss.

 How to stop unwanted howling

-Positive reinforcement or reward-based training is the most effective way to stop unwanted canine behavior.
+Positive reinforcement, or reward-based training, is the most effective way to stop unwanted canine behavior.
 This is true for the incessant howler.
-The key to get your dog to stop howling is to determine the reasons for it.
+The key to stopping your dog’s howling is to determine the reasons for it.

-Separation anxiety howling is more difficult, and may require the skills and experience of a certified professional dog trainer, a veterinarian, or an animal behaviorist.
-A dog insurance plan may help offset the cost of treatment for eligible behavioral issues when your dog needs it.
+Separation anxiety howling can be difficult to stop.
+It may require the skills and experience of a certified professional dog trainer, veterinarian, or animal behaviorist.

 Howling myths and folklore

 You may have heard of other reasons for howling that stem from folklore and myths.
-There is no proof to these myths, but most of us dog people find these interesting, nonetheless.
+There’s no solid proof to these myths, but most of us dog people find them interesting, nonetheless.

-High Tide: Some say dogs will howl to warn of high tides.
-Since the moon controls the tides, and dogs raise their heads to howl at the moon (they’re really opening their vocal cords), people believed this was dogs warning about tidal changes.
+Some myths say dogs will howl to warn of high tides.
+Since the moon controls the tides, and some believe that dogs raise their heads to howl at the moon, it’s thought that dogs can warn us about tidal changes.

-Unseen spirits: Folklore says that if a dog howls for no reason, it can mean an unseen spirit is present and visible to the dog.
+Folklore says that if a dog howls for no reason, it can mean an unseen spirit is present and visible to the dog.
+Personally, we think the ghost theory is underrated as a potential explanation of dog howling.

-In conclusion, dog howling is a normal form of communication that can have many reasons behind it.
-Investigating the reasons for your dog’s howling is key for understanding what your tail-wagger is trying to communicate to you.
+Ultimately, howling is a normal form of communication for your pup that can have many explanations.
+Investigating the reasons for your dog’s howling is key to understanding what your pup is trying to tell you.

 Lynn Guthrie